2102 - Annual Leave

 This policy

-• Provides eligibility, accrual, enrollment and accumulation information about the Annual Leave Program (ALP).
+• Provides eligibility, enrollment, accrual, usage and accumulation information about the Annual Leave Program (ALP).

-• Identifies which position determines the annual leave accrual rate for an employee who has more than one intermittent position.
+• Identifies which position determines the annual leave accrual rate for an employee who holds more than one position.

 • Provides information on qualifying pay periods and breaks in service.